neboduus/TrentoMobile/README.md

 1. First of all you need to load the folder /TrentoMobile into Android Studio

 2.1  For Physical Devices
->Android OS version needed\n
+>Android OS version needed
--Necessay: Jellybean
+>NECESSARY: Jellybean
--Optimal: Lollipop
+>OPTIMAL: Lollipop

 You need to connect the device to the computer and run the app on the selected device.
 During the connection Android will ask you if you want to give permission for Debug and for Transfer data from and to the computer.